yalinersy/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ### NAME: SRIYALINE R
 ### REG NO: 24006194
-# EXPERIMENT 6: implement  SISO Shift Register
+# EXPERIMENT 6: IMPLEMENTATION OF SISO SHIFT REGISTER

 # AIM:

 To implement  SISO Shift Register using verilog and validating their functionality using their functional tables

 # SOFTWARE REQUIRED: